How to be a Good Advocate for Your Child in Special Education Services

 Know your rights!
 Learn about special education and related services that are available to your child.
 Get a basic understanding of the evaluation process that the school uses to decide what services your child can get.
 There is a list of websites at the end of this fact sheet that are great sources of information for families of students with disabilities.

 This fact sheet can help you prepare and organize for meetings with the school.
 It also gives you some advice on what to do if problems happen.

-- When school evaluations, IEP meetings, and placement decisions happen, you should be given written notices and/or a copy of parental rights and procedural safeguards.
+- When school evaluations, IEP meetings, and placement decisions happen, you should be given a written notice beforehand, and a copy of parental rights and procedural safeguards.
 Read these carefully and ask questions about anything that you do not understand.

 - Go to a training session on parent and student special education rights.
 Disability advocacy organizations like PACER, The Arc, and NAMI- MN often have these sessions.